redoC-A2k/EdgeChains/README.md

 EdgeChains is an open-source chain-of-thought engineering framework tailored for Large Language Models (LLMs)- like OpenAI GPT, LLama2, Falcon, etc. - With a focus on enterprise-grade deployability and scalability.

+## Is EdgeChains production ready ?
+unlike a lot of frameworks  - we built it on top of honojs and  jsonnet, both of which are built by cloudflare and google respectively. so even if u dont trust me...u can trust them ;)

+we dont build our own flavor of json or a specific DSL (that is inherently fragile) and give u compilation steps.
+Our underlying libraries are rock solid and stable.

 ## Understanding EdgeChains

 At EdgeChains, we take a unique approach to Generative AI - we think Generative AI is a deployment and configuration management challenge rather than a UI and library design pattern challenge.
 We build on top of a tech that has solved this problem in a different domain - Kubernetes Config Management - and bring that to Generative AI.